 Microsoft 365 Labels can only be associated to a single hierarchical File Plan (up to 3 levels).
 However, record categories (aka labels) are usually organized hierarchically based on different business functions.
 So this feature can be limiting since most organizations require multiple, hierarchical File Plans which are individually secured and managed with no limitations to the number of levels.

-Image shows an example of a O365 File Plan.
+Image shows an example of a M365 File Plan.

 3. Not All Versions Tracked and Kept

 In Microsoft 365, not all versions are tracked and kept.
 If versioning is somehow turned off, only the final copy of the file will be kept as a record when the Label is applied.
 If some of the versions are lost, there would be a loss of information and this could put organizations at risk.

 4. Up To 7 Days to Apply Labels

 Content is not immediately protected and retained.
 It can take up to 7 days to apply labels as seen in charts below), and content can be deleted during this period of time.
 This leaves organizations vulnerable to data loss, tampering, and accidental deletion during this time period.

 5. Retention Lifecycle Not Always Sequential